Wednesday, April 27, 2011

 Strata with Asparagus, Sausage and Fontina Cheese

 A comforting breakfast casserole made from bread, eggs and milk, a strata is enriched with savory ingredients, such as sausage, cheese and vegetables.
-The strata is assembled in advance
+The strata is assembled in advance and refrigerated before baking, making it ideal for entertaining.
+Bake as a casserole or as muffins for individual servings.
+Makes 12 to 16 servings.

 1 tablespoon extra-virgin olive oil

-10 ounce breakfast sausage
+10 ounces breakfast sausage

 16 eggs